maxbates/cogeneration/doc/multimers.md

          - [ ] ensure `chain_idx` is integer (cast to `long`) before calling `get_index_embedding`
          - [ ] optionally replace or augment sinusoidal chain encoding with a learned `nn.Embedding(num_chains, dim)` for small chain counts
     - EdgeFeatureNet
-         - [ ] enable `embed_chain=True` in `cfg.edge_features` to add the same-chain binary feature
+         - [x] enable `embed_chain=True` in `cfg.edge_features` to add the same-chain binary feature
     - Embedders
          - existing `get_index_embedding` (sinusoidal) covers both `res_idx` and `chain_idx`; no core change required
          - [ ] (?) add a learned chain embedding helper
     - SequenceIPANet
          - [ ] Pass `chain_idx` to `sequence_ipa_net`, or positional embeddings better somehow?
+            - Do already provide option to use `init_node_embed`...
     - [ ] Update `ipa_pytorch.py` to support multimers if necessary

 - Training
     - [ ] Update losses
         - [ ] no neighbor loss across chains
         - [ ] contact-presrvation loss
             - e.g. for residues more than N residues apart, is contact preserved
         - [ ] consider explicit cross-chain distances?
         - Want to support training on non-interacting pairs too - see how RosettaFold did this in the paper where they predict binding
     - [ ] Enable larger residue window, e.g. 256 -> 384 for multimers

 - Sampling